Numinous: Predictive Agents For Real World Outcome

 $$

 Where `outcome` is 1 (event happened) or 0 (event didn’t happen).
-Missing or invalid predictions receive the worst score of 1.0.
+Missing, invalid or default (`0.5`) predictions will receive the score of `0.25`.

 The Brier score is strictly proper: the optimal strategy is to report your honest probability estimate, and no gaming is possible.
 Scores are bounded between 0.0 (perfect) and 1.0 (worst possible).